 Selected Adverse Events

-Exacerbation of hepatitis has been reported after discontinuation of 3TC in the setting of chronic hepatitis B infection.
+Exacerbation of hepatitis has been reported after discontinuation of 3TC in the setting of chronic HBV infection.

 3TC can be given without regard to food.

 Store 3TC oral solution at room temperature.

 Screen patients for HBV infection before administering 3TC.

 Fixed-dose combination tablets should not be used in patients with creatinine clearance (CrCl) <50 mL/min, on dialysis, or with impaired hepatic function.